Timka654/NSL/README.md

 Platform - .NET 8/.NET Standard 2.0+

-It's library always in develop process, I'm use this for my projects and you can free use this library on MIT license for yoursalfe
+It's library always in develop process, I'm use this for my projects and you can free use this library on MIT license for yourself projects

 # NSL Unity
 All unity supported projects has separate to solution NSL.Unity.sln